TrevorA-TrevorA/spec_selector/README.md

 _key controls_

-Note: With the exception of T, letter key inputs are not case sensitive.
+Note: With the exception of T/t, letter key inputs are not case sensitive.

 Key control | Description
 ------------|--------------